capturetechnologies/stored/README.md

 ## Init the stored schema
 Before working with STORED document layer you should init the layer schema, this way you will describe all the objects and indexes.
-You should location this part of your application before
+You should locate this part of your application before

 ### Connect to DB